top of page

 IMSHOF Swimwear and Aids

-• For solo swims conducted under the auspices of the body governing that event, the nominee must comply with both the relevant swimwear requirements and other performance regulations as required under that body’s rules.
+In some World Aquatics (previously FINA) races the swimmers are compelled to wear wetsuits in lower temperatures and are allowed to wear compression suits (which aid speed) in most events.
+These should be explicitly noted on the nomination.
+For solo swims conducted under the auspices of the body governing that event, the nominee must comply with both the relevant swimwear requirements and other performance regulations as required under that body’s rules.

-• Several Honor Swimmers completed swims (before and after induction) in wetsuits, rubber suits, stinger suits and flippers (which are noted in their biographies - for historic reasons).
+Several Honor Swimmers completed swims (before and after induction) in wetsuits, rubber suits, stinger suits and flippers (which are noted in their biographies - for historic reasons).
 A few used shark cages (only where these involved longer distances were they mentioned).
 Earlier swimmers often used all-over thick grease - which are not mentioned in biographies.

 Ethics

-Honorees will live the values associated with the International Marathon Swimming Hall of Fame including commitment, integrity, courage, respect and excellence.
+Honorees will live the values associated with the International Marathon Swimming Hall of Fame including commitment, integrity, courage, respect, and excellence.

-Drug Test Failure (adverse analytical findings, atypical finding, and other assorted anti-doping rule violations) by WADA or an authorized WADA body in any aquatics sport prevents a nominee from being selected and results in the removal of an honoree from the IMSHOF.
+Drug Test Failure (adverse analytical findings, atypical findings, and other assorted anti-doping rule violations) by WADA or an authorized WADA body in any aquatics sport, prevents a nominee from being selected and results in the removal of an honoree from the IMSHOF.
 This does not apply if the finding is overturned on appeal (reduction or removal of any punishment on appeal is not considered if the finding is not overturned).
 This can be a current test or a future test on an old sample.

-Unfortunately, the five specifics above may not be exhaustive in the future.
+The five specific ethical values described above may not be exhaustive in our global future.
 The IMSHOF deplores any ethical violations that seriously diminish the reputation of the IMSHOF and the sport of open water swimming.
-Even a charge or suspicion of such an ethical violation may cause a nomination or announcement to be withdrawn.
+Even a charge or suspicion of such an ethical violation may cause a nomination or an announcement to be withdrawn.
+For inductees, IMSHOF will generally wait for a determination by the courts (and appeals exhausted) before removal is considered.

 bottom of page